arachne-threat-intel/spindle/ROADMAP.md

 ## Project Mission and Summary
 Spindle is an open-source cyber threat actor (CTA) tracker developed by Arachne Digital to serve the cyber threat intelligence (CTI) community.
 Our mission is to simplify CTA identification and attribution by providing a centralised, accurate, and community-driven repository of CTA names, aliases, and connections.
 Spindle integrates with the Thread application to enhance threat analysis workflows and promotes standardisation to reduce confusion within the CTI landscape.
 With a focus on data accuracy through human analyst review and community contributions, Spindle aims to become a widely recognised and trusted resource in global cybersecurity efforts.

-## Milestones
+## Milestones and Rationale

 ### Milestone 1: Security Testing and Remediation
-* Conduct Penetration Testing: Identify security vulnerabilities in the application through comprehensive penetration testing.
-Collaborate with the assigned penetration tester to perform a detailed security assessment, covering all aspects of the project.
-* Review and Prioritise Findings: Understand and categorise the security risks identified during the penetration testing.
-Analyse the findings provided by the penetration tester, categorise them based on severity, and prioritise them for remediation based on potential impact and ease of exploitation.
-* Implement Remediation Measures: Address all identified security vulnerabilities to ensure the safety and integrity of the application.
-Develop and deploy fixes for the identified vulnerabilities, ensuring that each issue is resolved in line with best security practices.
-* Update Security Documentation: Maintain accurate records of the security posture and mitigation steps taken for the project.
-Document all findings, remediation steps, and testing results, and update the security policy and procedures to reflect any new security practices or lessons learned from the testing process.
+- **Tasks**:
+  - Conduct penetration testing to identify security issues.
+  - Review and prioritise findings based on severity and impact.
+  - Implement remediation measures to address identified issues.
+  - Update security documentation to reflect findings and actions taken.

+- **Rationale**: Ensuring Spindle’s security is critical to maintaining trust.
+Addressing security issues early establishes a secure foundation for future developments and ensures that the platform remains robust as it scales.
+Note that security testing will become an annual event as Arachne Digital grows.

 ### Milestone 2: Transition to Memory Safe Programming
-* Comprehensive Codebase Audit: Identify and document all instances of memory-unsafe code.
-Conduct a thorough audit of the codebase, cataloguing memory-unsafe code and third-party dependencies, particularly those written in languages like C and C++.
-* Software Architecture Analysis and Component Prioritisation: Map the architecture of Thread and Tracery to identify and prioritise critical components for migration to memory safe languages.
-Understand the overall architecture, focusing on security-critical and performance-critical areas, and prioritise components that handle sensitive data or are frequently targeted by attacks.
+- **Tasks**:
+  - Audit the codebase for memory-unsafe code.
+  - Prioritise critical components for migration to memory-safe languages.
-* Review and Enhance Current Mitigation Strategies: Assess and improve current security practices related to memory safety.
-Evaluate existing SAST/DAST tools, code reviews, and secure coding guidelines, with a focus on identifying and enhancing measures specifically targeting memory safety.
+  - Enhance current security practices related to memory safety.
-Development Workflow and Tool Assessment: Ensure that memory safe practices are effectively integrated into the development workflow.
-Analyse the current CI/CD processes, testing frameworks, and deployment practices to ensure compatibility with memory safe languages and identify necessary adjustments.
-* Team Training and Skill Development: Equip the development team with the necessary skills in memory safe programming languages.
-Assess current team expertise and develop targeted training programs to upskill developers in languages like Rust, Go, and Swift.
-* Align with Long-term Business Goals: Ensure the memory safe roadmap aligns with Arachne Digital’s long-term objectives and resource constraints.
-Integrate the roadmap with business objectives, taking into account budget, time, and personnel constraints, to create a realistic and achievable plan.
-* Implementation and Monitoring: Execute the transition to memory safe programming and monitor progress.
-Begin migrating prioritised components to memory safe languages, continuously monitor progress, and adjust the plan as necessary to ensure successful implementation.
+  - Train the development team in memory-safe programming languages.
+  - Align the transition with Arachne Digital’s long-term business goals.
+  - Implement and monitor the migration process.

+- **Rationale**: Transitioning to memory-safe programming strengthens Spindle’s security by reducing vulnerabilities related to unsafe memory management.
+This milestone builds on the security foundation established in Milestone 1 and ensures long-term resilience against threats.

 ### Milestone 3: Standardisation and Feature Expansion
+- **Tasks**:
-* DISARM Framework Integration: Begin the integration of the DISARM disinformation framework into Thread and, subsequently, into Spindle.
-Develop a structure within Spindle to track disinformation CTAs alongside traditional hacking CTAs.
+  - Integrate the DISARM disinformation framework into Spindle.
-* Enhanced Documentation: Expand Spindle’s documentation to include detailed guides for contributors, including best practices for adding and vetting CTAs.
-Ensure that documentation is user-friendly and accessible.
+  - Expand documentation to guide contributors on best practices.
-* Pilot Community Contributions: Start a pilot program to allow a select group of community members to contribute to Spindle, focusing on adding new CTAs and vetting information.
-Use this pilot to refine the contribution process and address any issues before broader community involvement.
+  - Pilot community contributions to refine the process before broader involvement.
-* Community Outreach: Launch initiatives to increase community contributions, such as webinars, blog posts, and social media campaigns to raise awareness and invite collaboration from the CTI community.
+  - Launch community outreach initiatives to raise awareness and invite collaboration.

+- **Rationale**: This milestone focuses on expanding Spindle’s capabilities and establishing a standardised framework for data collection and contribution.
+Integrating DISARM and engaging the community ensures that Spindle evolves with industry needs and benefits from diverse input.

 ### Milestone 4: Scaling and Automation
-* Data Validation Process: Strengthen the existing process for validating CTA aliases by implementing more robust checks and clearer guidelines for contributors.
-Ensure that every alias is attributed to a primary source, with links for transparency.
+- **Tasks**:
+  - Strengthen the data validation process with robust checks and clear guidelines.
-* Scaling Up Contributions: Open up Spindle contributions to a wider community, based on the learnings from the pilot program.
-Promote the importance of accurate, well-sourced contributions through community channels.
+  - Open contributions to a wider community, building on pilot program insights.
-* Automation Enhancements: Introduce automation for repetitive tasks, such as linking new CTAs to existing ones and checking for duplicate entries, while maintaining a human-in-the-loop system for final approvals.
+  - Introduce automation for repetitive tasks while maintaining human oversight.
-* Threat Intelligence Feeds Integration: Explore integrating other threat intelligence feeds with Spindle, while maintaining human analyst oversight to ensure the integrity and accuracy of the data.
-* Metrics and Feedback Collection: Implement systems to track KPIs, particularly focusing on the number of active community members contributing to Spindle.
-Regularly review feedback from GitHub issues, Slack, and email to inform development priorities.
+  - Explore integration with other threat intelligence feeds, ensuring data integrity.
+  - Implement systems to track KPIs and gather feedback for continuous improvement.

+- **Rationale**: Scaling contributions and integrating automation enhances Spindle’s efficiency and accuracy.
+By building on the community engagement and standardisation from Milestone 3, this milestone ensures that Spindle can handle increased data input and maintain high-quality standards.

 ### Milestone 5: Advanced Features and Strategic Partnerships
-* Advanced Search and Visualisation: Develop advanced search and visualisation features within Spindle, allowing users to explore connections between CTAs and understand the broader threat landscape.
-Current plans involve publishing Spindle data to the Arachne Digital website, but other options can be explored as well.
+- **Tasks**:
+  - Develop advanced search and visualisation features for exploring CTA connections.
-* Strategic Partnership with DISARM: Strengthen the partnership with DISARM Foundation, incorporating their feedback into Spindle’s development.
-Begin tracking disinformation CTAs and integrating this data into Thread.
+  - Strengthen the partnership with DISARM Foundation and incorporate their feedback.
-* Long-Term Sustainability Planning: Start planning for the long-term sustainability of Spindle, including potential funding sources, governance structures, and strategies for maintaining relevance in the evolving CTI landscape.
+  - Plan for long-term sustainability, including funding and governance strategies.

+- **Rationale**: Introducing advanced features and strategic partnerships enhances Spindle’s functionality and relevance.
+This milestone builds on the expanded capabilities from previous milestones and ensures that Spindle remains a valuable resource in the evolving CTI landscape.

 ### Milestone 6: Enhancing Core Functionality
+- **Tasks**:
-* Frontend Development: Begin developing a frontend interface that allows users to add new CTAs and associated information.
-This frontend will automate the population of the markdown and JSON files, ensuring consistency and reducing manual effort.
+  - Develop a frontend interface for adding new CTAs and associated information.
+  - Automate the population of markdown and JSON files to ensure consistency.

+- **Rationale**: Enhancing core functionality with a user-friendly frontend streamlines the contribution process and reduces manual effort.
+This milestone builds on the infrastructure and community engagement from earlier milestones, making Spindle more accessible and efficient.

 ### Milestone 7: Scaling and Sustainability
+- **Tasks**:
-* Scaling Infrastructure: Optimise the infrastructure to handle increased traffic and usage, ensuring that the public instance of Spindle remains performant and reliable as its user base grows.
+  - Optimise infrastructure to handle increased traffic and usage.
-* Long-term Sustainability Planning: Develop a sustainability plan for Spindle, including potential funding sources, partnerships, and governance structures to ensure its continued development and maintenance.
+  - Develop a sustainability plan including funding sources and partnerships.
-* Global Outreach and Localisation: Begin efforts to localise Spindle, translating the interface and documentation into multiple languages to support a global user base.
-Engage with international privacy and open-source communities to broaden Tracery’s reach.
+  - Begin localisation efforts to translate Spindle into multiple languages.

+- **Rationale**: Scaling infrastructure and planning for sustainability are critical as Spindle grows.
+This milestone ensures that Spindle can support a larger user base and maintain long-term relevance and reliability.

 ### Milestone 8: Global Impact
+- **Tasks**:
-* Global Outreach: Expand outreach efforts to engage with international CTI communities, translating key documentation and interfaces to support non-English speaking users.
+  - Expand global outreach to engage international CTI communities.
-Recognition as a Key Resource: Focus on positioning Spindle as a recognized and widely cited resource within the cybersecurity community, promoting its use in academic research, industry reports, and other publications.
+  - Position Spindle as a recognised resource within the cybersecurity community.

+- **Rationale**: Achieving global impact is the culmination of Spindle’s development.
+By expanding outreach and positioning Spindle as a key resource, this milestone ensures that Spindle’s contributions to cybersecurity are widely recognised and utilised.